Skip to content

 Pupil Outcomes:

-• Enhanced mathematical mindset and enjoyment of the subject.
+• Enhanced mathematical mindsets and enjoyment of the subject

 Whole-School/Departmental Policies:

-• Leaders create a shared vision for maths, promoting positive mindsets school-wide.
+• Create a shared vision for maths, promoting positive mindsets across the school

-• Review and adjust policies and practices, focusing on the ‘Catalysts for Change’ (Vision, Subject Expertise, Mindsets, Proficiency, Systems).
+• Review and refine policies and practices, focusing on the ‘Catalysts for Change’ (Vision, Subject Expertise, Mindsets, Proficiency, Systems)

-• Implement teaching for mastery with clear policies, curriculum, and timetabling changes.
+• Implement teaching for mastery through clear policies, curriculum and timetabling

-• Build a collaborative learning culture supporting ongoing professional development.
+• Build a collaborative culture that supports ongoing professional development

 Practice Development:

-• Leaders help teachers implement the ‘Catalysts for Change’ priorities.
+• Support teachers to implement the ‘Catalysts for Change’ priorities

-• Put the shared maths vision into practice, fostering mathematical mindsets.
+• Put the shared maths vision into practice, fostering positive mathematical mindsets

 Professional Learning:

-• Deepen understanding of the ‘Catalysts for Change’ and how to implement them across the school.
+• Develop understanding of the ‘Catalysts for Change’ and how they can be implemented across the school

-• Enhance maths knowledge, focusing on progression in key areas.
+• Enhance subject knowledge, with a focus on progression in key areas

 • Schools aiming to develop a teaching for mastery approach

-• Headteacher involvement is essential, especially during school visits and key Work Group sessions.
+• Headteacher involvement is essential, particularly during school visits and key Work Group sessions

-• Participants must be empowered by the headteacher to implement and evaluate changes to school policies and practices.
+• Participants should be supported by the headteacher to implement and evaluate changes to school policies and practices